To The Victoria Falls

 Visit of Princess Anne

 In an attempt to encourage tourism north of the river a Zambian Ministry of Tourism was formed in 1980.
-Tourism in Livingstone was still in the doldrums after decades of neglect and unsupportive government policies had undermined the private tourism sector.
+Tourism in Livingstone was still in the doldrums after decades of neglect and unsupportive government policies.
 In the national census of 1980 Livingstone’s population was recorded as 71,521 (Moonga, 1999).

 Positive results showed in 1981 with Zambia receiving close to 150,000 tourist arrivals, compared to just over 50,000 in 1979.
 The turnaround came too late to save the town’s oldest hotel, the North-Western Hotel, which closed in 1984.